Alejogb1/job-board/blog-data/how-to-use-the-nextrails-gem-for-dual-booting-on-heroku.md

 id: "how-to-use-the-nextrails-gem-for-dual-booting-on-heroku"
 ---

-alright, let's talk about getting next.js and rails playing nicely together on heroku, specifically with that next_rails gem. i've been down this rabbit hole before, and it can get a little hairy if you're not careful. it's not as straightforward as deploying a single rails or next app, but it's manageable once you understand the pieces involved.
+, let's talk about getting next.js and rails playing nicely together on heroku, specifically with that next_rails gem. i've been down this rabbit hole before, and it can get a little hairy if you're not careful. it's not as straightforward as deploying a single rails or next app, but it's manageable once you understand the pieces involved.

 basically, what next_rails does is it sets up a kind of hybrid system. you still have your main rails app handling all the backend stuff, like api endpoints and data persistence, but it also acts as a proxy for your next.js frontend. this is often called a monorepo or a hybrid app approach. the next_rails gem helps with the connection, setting up the routing and the build process.